bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 02:40 AM CT, April 20</p>
+<p class="updated_time"> Latest data: 03:21 AM CT, April 20</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 61°, which is 2° **warmer** than yesterday.
+Today's high is 60°, which is 2° **warmer** than yesterday.
 Tomorrow is expected to be 19° **warmer** than today.

 Currently:

-- 37°
+- 36°
-- Clear
+- Partly Cloudy
-- 73% humidity
+- 71% humidity
-- 4 mph wind
+- 3 mph wind
-- 6% cloud cover
+- 39% cloud cover
-- 40 AQI 🟩
+- 37 AQI 🟩
-- 0.05 inches of rain expected in the next 48 hours
+- 0.07 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>